lambdaclass/mirra_backend/documentation/src/configuration/projectiles.md

 Configurable fields:
 - `name`: Unique name for the projectile, this will be referenced by other configurations
+- `base_damage`: Damage done by the projectile on collision
 - `base_speed`: Travel speed of the projectile
 - `base_size`: Size of the projectile for collision math
 - `player_collision`: Determines if the projectile is removed from game after colliding with a player, default is `true`